kri1105/github-qa-bot/README.md

-# GitHub Repo Q&A Bot
+# 🤖 GitHub Repo Q&A Bot

-A local RAG (Retrieval-Augmented Generation) powered chatbot that lets you ask natural language questions about any codebase.
-Built with ChromaDB, Ollama, FastAPI, and Next.js — runs entirely on your machine, no API keys required.
+A local RAG (Retrieval-Augmented Generation) system that lets you ask natural language questions about any codebase.
+Built with ChromaDB + Ollama for fully offline inference, served by a FastAPI backend, and wrapped in a clean Next.js chat UI with source citations.

 ![Next.js](https://img.shields.io/badge/Next.js-15.3-black?logo=next.js)
 ![FastAPI](https://img.shields.io/badge/FastAPI-0.111-009688?logo=fastapi)